 Campus Climate Surveys: A tool for creating anti-racist policies and procedures

-This past month has been ripe with conversation around race and racism on campus.
 Articles in the Chronicle, Huffington Post, Washington Post, and many others have detailed racism at colleges and universities.
 Student Activism has put racial microaggressions, incidents of blatant racism, and institutionalized racism into the media and in many cases has already led to action by administration.

-Two years ago, the Black Student Union at the University of Michigan started the #BBUM, or Being Black at U of M, campaign to bring awareness to the experiences of students of color on campus.
+In 2013, the Black Student Union at the University of Michigan started the #BBUM, or Being Black at U of M, campaign to bring awareness to the experiences of students of color on campus.
 This campaign received national attention and coincided with a list of demands to administration for improving the campus climate for students of color, and specifically Black and African American students, on campus.

-Similar events have taken place at the University of Missouri (Mizzou) and Yale over the past few weeks and student solidarity seems to be spreading to campuses around the country.
+Similar events have taken place at the University of Missouri (Mizzou) and Yale and student solidarity seems to be spreading to campuses around the country.
 While the situations at Mizzou and Yale have played out differently, the student activists are responding to similar frustrations with ongoing racism that has been left unaddressed by the school.
 Students are getting fed up with their institutions claiming “diversity” and “inclusivity” when their lived experiences tell them otherwise.
 Students are getting fed up with leaders not taking racism on campus seriously.
 And students are getting fed up with acts of blatant racism receiving no repercussion.

 What does campus racism have to do with the campus climate around sexual assault?
 A lot.
 Campus climate is holistic in that it defines how students experience their time at a school.
 However, it has many different facets.
 Lately, we have been focusing on campus climate and how it relates to sexual assault (including sexual violence, sexual misconduct, sexual harassment, and dating/relationship violence).
 The racial climate on campuses definitely plays into how students perceive the climate around sexual assault.